tg44/nicehash-exporter/README.md

 ```

 ## Breaking changes
+ - 2021.07.27.
+   - nh_total_btc modified to actually show the total money in btc for the account and not only just the total btc amount
+   - we will permanently move away from dockerhub, the latest images will be pushed, but the documentation and the other infos will only be updated here
+     - DH freeze the free builds, while GH-Actions not only build free, but gives us public repositories too
  - 2021.06.19.
    - due to changes on NH end, the orgId mandatory from now
  - 2021.05.31.